andrey-00/new/README.md

 # Hello.
-So, I begin new something for something else.
+So, I begin something for something.